 Acknowledging it is one thing, but taking action to improve your time management skills can be a difficult undertaking.

 The reality is, it takes some commitment and discipline.
 But it can be done and anyone can do it with a little bit of effort.

 What many people don’t realize about time management is that it is not just about scheduling your day in the calendar.
-There’s really a great deal more to it than that.
+That’s certainly a great place to start, but there’s really more to it than that.

-Time management is about structuring your life in a way that enables you to be more efficient and productive at work, while still having the time to pursue your own passions and fully participate in family life.
+Time management is about structuring life in a way that enables us to be more efficient and productive at those things we’re usually obligated to do, such as working, studying or looking after the family, while still having the time to pursue our own passions and fully participate in relationships with others.

 Unfortunately, we currently live in a world where huge numbers complain that the hours they’re working are too long and “free time” is way too short.

 For the majority of us in adult life, work dominates the bulk of our waking hours – this cannot be denied.